inventory69/voidtales-gallery/README.md

 - **Sorting**: Photos are automatically sorted by `date` (newest first, precise to milliseconds).
 Ensure all Markdown files have a `date` field in ISO format.
 - **Hero Section**: Customizable intro area in `index.astro` – responsive with min-height to prevent button clipping.
 - **Lightbox**: Uses @fancyapps/ui (Fancybox) for accessibility (ARIA labels, keyboard navigation) and performance (lazy loading).
 - **Thumbnails**: Generated via Sharp in WebP format for better compression – run `pnpm run gen:thumbs` after adding images.
-Now includes 800px for high-resolution displays.
 - **Dark Mode**: Applied on load to avoid flashes; stored in localStorage with CSS variables for seamless switching.
 - **Performance**: Images lazy-load; CSS is optimized with variables and utilities; no heavy frameworks.
 - **Header**: Transparent with backdrop-filter blur, centered logo, mobile-friendly menu with vanilla JS.